This article starts a series of posts regarding a case-study about Symfony and multi-tenancy.

 It all started in the late 2012 as a side-project to let some schools migrate a few daily administrative tasks online.
 Nobody could have imagined such exponential growth and so we started with a single Symfony app and a single MySQL database underneath.

 Nuvola is a SaaS Symfony app running on PHP 7 and the latest version of Symfony.
 Here is the symfony.com showcase.

 We embrace the Symfony framework as a whole and many well-known community bundles.
 We like a lot the BDD approach and so we use phpspec and Behat to deliver high-quality software.
 Doctrine is the ORM we chose to abstract the database away.

-In about a year we got about 500 schools using our software and their data was in one database of many GB of data.
+In only about a year we got 500 schools using our software and their data was in one database of many GB of data.